Five Species That Make Great Indoor Bonsai

 However, you need to be careful to expose the tree neither to the freezing cold of a windowsill during the frozen winter, nor the sauna-like heat of an unventilated windowsill area in the summer.
 Fluorescent lighting or high-intensity growing lamps can substitute for sunlight for some species.

 Ficus is one of the most popular indoor bonsai species.
-There are two that are very good for indoor growers and are easy enough to maintain that they make good beginner trees.
+There are more than 800 species of ficus, but there are two that are great indoor growers, and they are easy enough to maintain that they make good beginner trees.

 2. Dwarf Umbrella Tree